Countly/countly-sdk-unity/README.md

 ## Integrating Countly SDK in your projects

-Link to the script and call helper methods based on what you want to track: sessions, views, clicks, custom events, user data, etc. and for much more [check out our documentation](https://support.count.ly/hc/en-us/articles/360037813851-Unity).
+For a detailed description on how to use this SDK [check out our documentation](https://support.count.ly/hc/en-us/articles/360037813851-Unity).

 For information about how to add the SDK to your project, please check [this section of the documentation](https://support.count.ly/hc/en-us/articles/360037813851-Unity#adding-the-sdk-to-the-project).